-We strongly encourage HRO Today Association members to share their thought-leadership resources on this page, including articles, white papers, e-books, organizational blog posts, and more.
-Each month, one resource will be highlighted here as well as featured in the Association newsletter sent to all members.
+We strongly encourage HRO Today Association members to share their thought-leadership resources on this page, including articles, white papers, e-books, blog posts, and more.
+Resources that appear here are also highlighted in the monthly Association newsletter sent to all members.

 To submit a resource, please contact Wendy Metzgar, Director of Membership Services, at firstname.lastname@example.org.

 After the economic downturn of the early 1990s, many organisations turned away from workforce planning and dismantled their specialist teams because the planning system failed to predict the extent and nature of workforce change which the recession brought.
 The claim was that life was now just too uncertain and complex for planning to be of any use.
 Read this Article Now.

 One of the interesting aspects of the COVID-19 crisis is the extent to which it has highlighted the limitations of the UK’s health service, its structure, organisation and management culture.
 Read this Blog Post Now.

 When the same jobs go unfilled month after month, it does more than hurt your bottom line.
 From a poorly perceived employment brand to impacting your organization’s ability to effectively recruit in the future, a failing recruitment strategy is a difficult trend to reverse.

 Download this quick read from Yoh to uncover expert recruitment strategies to survive and navigate the ongoing talent shortage that is plaguing U.S. companies.
 Download the eBook now.

 How are talent leaders making decisions about where AI, automation and other smart HR tech can really make a difference?
 Which recruitment tasks do they want machines (or people) to handle?
 How do employers across geographies and industries expect tech adoption to impact both their workers and candidates?